-Malaysia's development is expressed most succinctly in a three-level historical-structural conceptual framework, which is the Pre-Colonial (pre 16th century), Colonial (16th to mid 20th century), and Postcolonial (post 1957).
-Though Malaysia is sociopolitically defined by an ongoing system of administration, called "kerajaan" (a kingdom or a "raja"/royalty-based polity), the sociological foundations of these "kerajaan" in these separate three eras vary significantly.
-In the Pre-Colonial Era, prior to the fomation of the modern nation state, there was no concept of "Malaysia" is the present sense.
-The 'Malay world' existed, which physically consisted of the Malay-speaking archipelago, which comprised numerous small feudal polities, or kerajaan.
-A few were scattered around Mainland Southeast Asia, in countries known today as Burma, Siam and

-Cambodia, but mostly in Island Southeast Asia, where Malaysia, Singapore, Brunei, Indonesia and The Philippines are today.
-Each kerajaan was run by a Raja with the governance system based on the combination of 'church and state,' regardless of whether they were indigenous, Hindu or/and Buddhist kingdoms.
-It was at this time, in between the 11th to the 12th or 13th century, that Islam entered the Malay world, including Malaysia (Shamsul A.B. & Anis Y. Yusoff, 2011).
-A definition of the Malay World could be taken from either an authority-defined or an everyday-defined approach.
-Tham (1992) for example, stated in his thesis that a Malay identity organically emerged out of the Nusantara region in Southeast Asia, with an "expanding ethnic admixture comprising Malay and others of the same racial stock, such as Minangkabau, Acheh, Bugis, Banjar, Mandailing, Orang Selat, Boyan, and Java".
+Malaysia's development is expressed most succinctly in a three-level historical-structural conceptual framework, which is the pre-colonial (pre-16th century), colonial (16th to mid-20th century), and postcolonial (post-1957).
+Although Malaysia is socio-politically defined by an ongoing system of administration, known as a kerajaan (a kingdom or a raja/royalty-based polity), the sociological foundations of these kerajaan in the three separate eras vary significantly.
+In the precolonial era, prior to the formation of the modern nation-state, there was no concept of Malaysia in the present sense.
+The "Malay world" existed, which physically consisted of the Malay-speaking archipelago, which comprised numerous small feudal polities, or kerajaan.
+A few were scattered around mainland Southeast Asia, in countries known today as Burma, Siam and Cambodia, but mostly in island Southeast Asia, where Malaysia, Singapore, Brunei, Indonesia and Philippines are today.
+Each kerajaan was run by a king with a governance system based on the combination of "church and state", regardless of whether they were indigenous, Hindu or/and Buddhist kingdoms.
+It was during this period, between the 11th and 13th centuries, that Islam entered the Malay world, including Malaysia (Shamsul and Anis Yusal 2011).
+A definition of the Malay world could be taken from either an authority-defined or an everyday-defined approach.
+Tham (1992), for example, stated in his thesis that a Malay identity organically emerged out of the Nusantara region in Southeast Asia, with an expanding ethnic admixture comprising Malay and others of the same racial stock, such as Minangkabau, Acheh, Bugis, Banjar, Mandailing, Orang Selat, Boyan and Java.
 Tham (1992) also mentioned that the definition contains political and academic connotations.
-Tham (1992) thus states that "the concept 'Malay World' is an identity concept based on 'race' ", used also in geographical contexts, but that has yet to be clearly defined.
+Tham (1992) thus states that the Malay world concept is an identity concept based on race, also used in geographical contexts, but one that has yet to be clearly defined.

-The onset of the European imperial-colonial era in the Malay world began in the 16th century, after the discovery of the New World and the major improvement of the navigational and ship-making technologies in the Iberian Peninsula.
-The European imperial/colonial actors came one after another over 500 years, from 16th to 20th century, led by Portuguese (16th century), Spanish (16th century), Dutch (17th century), British (early 19th century), French (late 19th century), and the USA (late 19th century) (Shamsul A.B. & Anis Y. Yusoff, 2011).
+The onset of the European imperial-colonial era in the Malay world began in the 16th century after the discovery of the New World and the major improvement of navigational and ship-making technologies in the Iberian Peninsula.
+The European imperial/colonial actors came one after another over 500 years, from the 16th to 20th century led by Portuguese (16th century), Spanish (16th century), Dutch (17th century), British (early 19th century), French (late 19th century), and the USA (late 19th century) (Shamsul and Anis Yusal 2011).

-Malaysia is well-known as a plural society (see Furnivall, 1939).
-The two influential concepts that have been used often to describe Southeast Asia are 'plurality' and 'plural society', In historical terms, 'plurality' describes Southeast Asia prior to the Europeans' arrival and who, consequently, carved up the region into a collection of 'plural societies' (Shamsul A.B.
-2005).
-From prior epochs, plural society had meant "force" as well as "difference", and indicated the introduction of social facts such as knowledge, social constructs, glossary, metaphors, and organizations previously undiscovered to the native population (including such devices as maps, museums, ethnic categories, and population censuses), a free market based economic system, and an organized polity.
+Malaysia is well-known as a plural society (Furnivall 1939).
+The two influential concepts that have been used often to describe Southeast Asia are plurality and plural society.
+In historical terms, plurality describes Southeast Asia prior to the Europeans' arrival and who, consequently, carved up the region into a collection of plural society (Shamsul 2005).
+From prior epochs, plural society had meant force as well as difference, and indicated the introduction of social facts such as knowledge, social constructs, glossary, metaphors and organisations previously undiscovered to the native population (including such devices as maps, museums, ethnic categories and population censuses), a free market-based economic system, and an organised polity.
 But, after colonial rule was founded and plural society was created in the area, succeeded by the development of nation-states, the conceptual model too diverged.
-As a result of the long period of colonial conquest, both in physical and epistemological terms, we commence the focusing of our conceptual model towards the nation-state, ethnic communities, international affairs, as well as nationalism among others (Shamsul A.B.
-2005).
+As a result of the long period of colonial conquest, both in physical and epistemological terms, we commence the focus of our conceptual model towards the nation-state, ethnic communities, international affairs, as well as nationalism, among others (Shamsul 2005).